 Today, this is highlighted by the College of Arms in reference to the revised flag flying regulations of 2012 stating “The regulations are not intended to permit the flying of armorial flags or flags bearing coats of arms;….
 It is unlawful to fly or use a flag of the arms of any local authority save on sites or premises occupied by that authority.”
 Given that the 2012 regulations make specific reference to flags of a “county” and “historic county” this categorical statement puts it beyond doubt that local authority banners are not county flags!

-This prohibition is also highlighted at the website of the Cinque Ports, the ancient defensive and trading confederation in south east England, which states categorically, “Arms are granted to a particular person or body (such as the Confederation of the Cinque Ports) and not for the benefit of an area in general.
+This prohibition is also highlighted at the website of the Cinque Ports, the ancient defensive and trading confederation in south east England, which states unambiguously, “Arms are granted to a particular person or body (such as the Confederation of the Cinque Ports) and not for the benefit of an area in general.
 It is unlawful for anyone to use a coat of Arms which does not belong to them.”.

 This reflects the general rule of heraldry that applies equally to all coats of arms in the UK.
 In certain cases however, such permission as referred to in the above extract, has been granted in perpetuity,effectively releasing an armorial banner for general use.
 The specific counties where this permission has been issued are Northumberland, Hertfordshire, Shropshire and Rutland.
 In a few other cases the local authority which originally received the grant of arms has been abolished,